 HIRI focuses on RNA-based infection research.
-However, what exactly does RNA mean?
-Or what, for example, is mRNA, which is successfully used in some of the new Covid vaccines?
+But what exactly is RNA?
+Or what, for example, is mRNA, which is being used in some of the COVID-19 vaccines?

-These and many other specialist terms from our scientific research are explained in more detail in our glossary.
+These and many more technical terms from our research will be explained in the glossary.

-If you want to learn more about our research and the work of our scientists, please do also click here:
+Please click here if you want to learn more about our research and scientists:

 Antimicrobials stop or slow the spread of microorganisms.
 Alongside antiseptics and biocides, anti-infectives are a class of anti-microbials.
 More specifically, the term anti-infectives refers to a group of medicines that either prevent or treat infections from bacteria, viruses and fungi.
 They encompass antibacterial, antiviral and antifungal medications.
 A well-known example of an antibacterial is penicillin.